Ibrahim Juma (footballer)

-Ibrahim Sadam Juma (born 1 October 1993) is a Ugandan professional footballer who recently played midfielder for Uganda Premier League Giants KCCA FC.
+Ibrahim Sadam Juma (born 1 October 1993) is a Ugandan professional footballer who recently played midfielder for Uganda Premier League KCCA FC.
 He is known for his creativity, range of passing and finishing, he is also a free kick specialist.
 Juma has been capped by Uganda at international level.

 Club career

 Early years

 During his youth, Juma played for Kampala Kids League.
 He was a key player in the team that won Tivoli Cup and Gothia Cup in 2003 – he scored 25 goals in 13 matches during the latter competition – and the Tivoli Cup again the following year.
 He helped the team win the Tivoli Cup again – their seventh title overall – in 2008 when they defeated Danish side Hillerod 6–0 in the final.

 Cray Wanderers

 Juma began his senior career with Isthmian League club Cray Wanderers.
 After impressive performances for the reserve Juma was called to first team and eventually made his debut against Corinthian Casuals.
 Juma's most important contribution to Cray Wanderers was winning the free kick which was scored by Simon Osborn which resulted in Cray Wanderers winning the playoffs and therefore getting promoted.
 Juma went on to play only 4 times for Cray Wanderers.